Last Updated on October 22, 2022 by Jim Ferri

 A three-day trip to friendly, vibrant, gorgeous Amsterdam re-ignited my passion for comfort food, and snert and hodgepodge ranked high on the list of Amsterdam food.

 When I travel, I keep my objectives to a minimum; I love to find things I didn’t know existed.
 Among the few objectives I did have in Amsterdam, though, was a visit to the Anne Frank House, cruising along some of the city’s 1,600 canals and, most importantly, eating authentic regional “Dutch” food.
+(By the way, in several European cities there are upscale food markets where you can dine on regional foods.)

 Regional Dutch food is readily available everywhere in Amsterdam.
 Snert, known to us as pea soup; hodgepodge, a mixture of mashed potatoes and vegetables with a hunk of meat (sauerkraut-mashed potatoes are delicious); and the omnipresent Dutch pancake, light, egg-y and usually filled with something, are specialties of many a local restaurant.